-A bifolding door has many different elements and parts.
+This bifolding door glossary explaines the many different elements and parts found in our bifolding range covering several brands.
 If you are currently researching buying new bifolding doors for your home, your local home improvement company may use terminology to explain bifolding doors and their installation you may not be familiar with.

 We have put together this glossary of the most common bifolding door terms to help you.